arinasobhan/arinasobhan/README.md

 I am a **final-year Information Technology (Hons.) student at IIUM**, specializing in **Business Intelligence & Information Science**.

-💡 With a strong passion for **continuous learning and entrepreneurship**, I aim to merge **technology** and **business** to create meaningful, data-driven impact.

 📊 My background and hands-on experience in tools like **Power BI, SQL, Python and Excel** have fueled my interest in **data-driven decision-making, data visualization and business strategy**.

-🚀 My ultimate goal is to become a **Business Intelligence Analyst** or **Data-Driven Entrepreneur**, leveraging technology to solve real-world problems and support strategic business decisions.
+💡 My ultimate goal is to become a **Business Intelligence Analyst** or **Data-Driven Entrepreneur**, leveraging technology to solve real-world problems and support strategic business decisions.

 🌱 Outside the classroom, I actively explore new tech trends, take online courses and engage with professional communities to stay updated and inspired.